CBPFGMS/cbpfgms.github.io/pbimap/README.md

 #### Interactivity:

 - When hovering over a marker a tooltip with additional information will be displayed.
-This tooltip contains a button, “Generate List of Projects”, which will generate a list of projects below the map area.
+This tooltip contains a button, “Show Projects”, which will generate a list of projects below the map area.
+- A similar button (“Show All Projects”) in the lower right corner has a similar functionality, but creates the list for all selected funds.
+This button is only visible when the location level is “Global”.
 - You can pan and zoom the map by using your mouser or trackpad/touchpad over the map area.
 Additionally, two buttons at the top left corner allow you to zoom in/out.